Who is the Faculty of the Humanities?

-The fact that the faculty hosts so many modules makes it possible for prospective students’ to compile a degree programme suitable for your career choice, interest and aptitude.
+The fact that the faculty hosts so many modules makes it possible for prospective students to compile a degree programme suitable for their career choice, interest and aptitude.

 Certain programmes were developed to train you for a specific career, while others equip you with the skills needed in various positions.
-Today’s ever changing career world requires various skills that this faculty can equip you with, including;
+Today’s ever-changing career world requires various skills with which this faculty can equip you, including;

 - language proficiency,

 - communication skills,

 - critical thinking.